Below is a descriptive list of past research projects funded through CHW. They appear in alphabetical order by title.

 This integrated research and teaching program was established by Simon Levin and Ramanan Laxminarayan in 2008 and examined the challenge of drug resistance within the broader context of common-property problems in infectious disease.
 Progress in creating policy solutions for dealing with drug resistance will depend on better understanding of the ecology of resistance as well as incentives for patients, physicians and health care facilities to make better use of antibiotics.
 Economic and social incentives and norms are important for determining how infection and drug resistance externalities are addressed in health care.
 The project’s overarching goal was to see how incentives and norms interact in the context of clinical practice.

 In collaboration with the Centers for Disease Control and Prevention and other partners, researchers studied the epidemiology of antibiotic use in US hospitals.
 They tested the hypothesis that providing medical doctors with information on their own antibiotic prescribing practices and in relation to that of other physicians can change their prescribing behavior.
 This study helped to delineate the role of information in altering intrinsic motivation of healthcare providers, and it served a practical role in identifying the effectiveness of a feasible intervention to change antibiotic prescribing.
+This project was funded by the Health Grand Challenge.

 Demanding the Right to Health in Courts: AIDS Treatment Access, Drug Markets, and Citizenship in Brazil Today